megha-66/VisionCheck/README.md

 # VisionCheck
 ### <ins> Problem Statement & Motivation:- </ins>
-According to a recent report, an average Indian spends more than 3 hours of their day in smart phones and desktops.
+According to a recent report, an average Indian spends more than 3 hours of their day using smart phones and desktops.
 An increasing amount of time being spent on screens is a problem for our eyes, which are sensitive organs.
 So, the primary motivation of the system is to provide a suite of preliminary tests to users, who can check & rate their vision through this and get a personalized feedback.

 ### <ins> Features of the system :- </ins>
 This vision check system provides 4 priliminary optometric tests to users for checking their vision and rates their vision to generate corresponding feedbacks with the scores they get.
 The four optometric tests included in this are :-